lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 could be misused for permanent denial of service.

 All applicable Client Error 4xx or Server Error 5xx status codes MAY be used to inform the client about errors.
-Note that whenever a client receives an HTTP response with a status code in the 2xx, 4xx, or 5xx ranges, it needs to support handling response message content containing a CMP response PKIMessage.
+Whenever a client receives an HTTP response with a status code in the 2xx, 4xx, or 5xx ranges, it MUST support handling response message content containing a CMP response PKIMessage.